|

 took several big leaps forward in New York CIty in the 1950s-60s.
 The

-huge NYC dance hall The Palladium was NYC's most prestigious
+huge NYC dance hall The Palladium

-"Mambo (Voodoo priestess)" comes from Haiti (map),
+FYI - the term "Mambo (Voodoo priestess)" comes from Haiti,

 where Voodoo is the main religion.